 Do you want to make a delicious fresh collard greens dish but don't know how to get started?
 Sourcing the freshest and best quality collard greens is one important element in creating your desired meal, but you also need to know how to properly clean it before cooking.

-Cleaning your collards does not have to be complicated — we'll teach you the essentials of preparing this leafy green vegetable so that it's ready for your tasty recipe.
+Cleaning your collards does not have to be complicated — we'll teach you the essentials of preparing this leafy green vegetable so that it's ready for your tasty Southern collard greens recipe.

 What Are Collard Greens

-Collard greens have large, dark green leaves with a slightly bitter taste.
-They are often cooked with bacon, ham hocks, or smoked turkey to add flavor and are a staple side dish in Southern American cuisine.
-They are also a good source of vitamins A, C, and K, as well as calcium and iron.
+Collard greens are actually part of the cabbage family and have large, dark green leaves with a slightly bitter taste.
+They are often cooked with bacon, ham hocks, or smoked turkey in water or chicken broth that results in a tasty pot liquor.
+This is to add flavor (along with hot sauce, garlic powder, red pepper flakes) and are a staple side dish in Southern American cuisine.

 How To Clean Collard Greens